vesta-webtrees-2-custom-modules/vesta_extended_relationships/README.md

-# Webtrees 2 Custom Module: ⚶ Vesta Extended Relationships
+# ⚶ Vesta Extended Relationships (Webtrees 2 Custom Module)

 This [webtrees](https://www.webtrees.net/) custom module provides an extended 'Relationships' chart.
 It also displays additional relationship information via the extended 'Families' tab, and the extended 'Facts and Events' tab.
 The project’s website is [cissee.de](https://cissee.de).